Blog & News

 Conversational artificial intelligence tools like OpenAI’s ChatGPT and its bot rivals—Google Bard and Microsoft Sydney among them—will not replace PR professionals but will make copywriting faster and focus content strategists on exploring unique brand values.
 That’s a win-win for us and our clients.
 The handy Tandy calculator eventually earned a place in the classroom and paved the way for laptops and tablets.
 The same is in store for AI, so it’s worth sharing some of what we’ve learned.

-If the slide-rule analogy seems ancient, think of the new chatbots as autofill for an entire document.
-Their large language models simply predict the next word in a sequence, on and on for hundreds or thousands of words.
-The result is far from unique, though, and more helpful in structuring a document or checking grammar than saying anything that will attract a journalist or search engine’s notice.
-On the production side, AI chat also corrects coding syntax, generates images and produces working code snippets, shortening the “staring and swearing” stage of development.
+The result is far from unique, though, and typically more helpful in structuring a document or checking grammar than saying anything that will attract a journalist or search engine’s notice.
+On the production side, AI chat also corrects coding syntax, generates images and produces working code snippets, shortening the “staring and swearing” stage of web development.
+(ChatGPT debugged the referral box that ends this post.)

-Chatbot copy will not top search engine results pages; it can’t even qualify for copyright under current law.
-At worst, it simulates expertise with fact-free copy that is more BS than PR, or plagiarizes its source material and puts its users in legal jeopardy.
+Generative AI can’t even qualify for copyright under current law.
+At worst, it simulates expertise with fact-free copy that is more BS than PR.
+In some cases, AI has plagiarized its source material and put its users in legal jeopardy.
+Its copycat content calls for a rewrite from a communications pro with subject matter expertise and human perspective.

-To avoid falling into a galaxy-mind trap, AI should be in the hands of marketing professionals who can bring out the unique characteristics of their brands.
 For content strategists who already know their way around search queries, AI is search and spell check on steroids—a time-saver in researching a nuanced presentation.
-Its copycat content calls for rewrite from a communications pro with subject matter expertise and human perspective.
 Marketing AI cannot innovate.
 AI chat is not the end of storytelling but the start.

 Martech Meets AI: Software Startups

 AI upgrades are in the works too for familiar research and writing essentials.
 Word, Excel and other Microsoft 365 tools are due for AI updates; GPT-juiced Bing search has made the Edge web browser a complement to the Purpose Brand content team’s favorite Chrome alternative, Opera.
-(Apple users also can try Quora’s multichannel AI platform Poe.)

 Rapid improvements are likely for conversational AI, but it won’t replace humans.
 Like Kazuo Ishiguro’s artificial friends in “Klara and the Sun,” future AI chatbots will run into trouble once they try to mimic empathy.
 When our research robots seem smarter than us, then we’ve forgotten how to tell a distinctive story and left our hearts out of our work.